mudkipme/inazuma/README.md

 Inazuma is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-The initial commit of this project is 100% created with GPT-4, including this README file.
-Here are the [screenshots](screenshots/) of the conversation between me and the AI model.
+The initial commit of this project is 100% created with GPT-4, including the README file.
+Here are the [screenshots](https://github.com/mudkipme/inazuma/tree/0.0.1/screenshots) of the conversation between me and the AI model.